 • A. The functional API is implemented as a very thin layer over interfaces.
-Code in most cases is trivial: convert passed handles to pointers to interfaces-a step was always present but referred to as "handle validation"-and invoke the appropriate function from the interface.
+Code in most cases is trivial: convert passed handles to pointers to interfaces-hitherto referred to as "handle validation"-and invoke the appropriate function from the interface.

-Functions that execute an SQL operator and fetch data from it are a place where it is a little more complex.
-The SQLDA and the data moves related to it have never been the fastest part of the functional API, anyway.
-It was one the reasons to have the new API and the logic between the new and old APIs does not add much to that old overhead.
+Functions that execute an SQL operation and fetch data from it are one place where coding is a little more complex, involving the SQLDA construct.
+The data moves related to the SQLDA have always created an overhead.
+The logic between the new and old APIs does not add significantly to that old overhead.